angeliski/vue-tabulator/docs/guide/README.md

 <VueTabulator ref="tabulator" v-model="data" :options="options" />
 ```

-You have access to method <code>getInstance</code> who will return the Tabulator instance.
+You have access to method `getInstance` who will return the Tabulator instance.

 ```javascript{1}
 const tabulatorInstance = this.$refs.tabulator.getInstance();